august 9, 2003

 4:52am

-just got in the door from more shooting... have spent the last ten days slowly wading through the photography of the big space sequence and will probably take another ten to finish. even though it's only about 45 seconds long, the scene is made up of approximately 100 multiple exposures to contend with, all of them moving about the screen in tandem so there's plenty of slow careful balancing work involved as if i screw up just one frame of one of those elements the whole take goes down the drain. as this carries on, animating and editing the other projects takes up the rest of my time.. unfortunately i've had to slowly crawl back into nocturnal hours to keep up with all these things but i will fight that as soon as i can. at least this all has kept me distracted from the world news which seems to swing between hilarious and horrifying with equal measure. the president is about to spend hundreds of billions of dollars to start an unprovoked war against a country that is fifty percent children all in the name of saving his credibility because he was stupid enough to paint himself into a diplomatic corner. at least we saw this coming.. he's been looking forward to this for a long time. i will spare you the rest of my rant. i reckon things are going to get rather depressing. will try and write again soon
+just got in the door from more shooting... i've now spent the last ten days slowly wading through the photography of the big space sequence and will probably take another ten days to finish. even though it's only about 45 seconds long, the scene is made up of approximately 100 individual exposures to shoot and keep track of, all of them moving about the screen in tandem. so there's plenty of slow and careful balancing involved, because if i screw up just one frame of one of those 100 elements, the whole take will go down the drain. as this carries on, animating and editing the other projects during the day take up the rest of my time. unfortunately, i've had to slowly crawl back into nocturnal hours to keep up with everything but i will fight that as soon as i can. at least this all has kept me distracted from the world news, which seems to pendulum between hilarious and horrifying with equal measure. the president is about to spend hundreds of billions of dollars to start an unprovoked war against a country that is fifty percent children, all in the name of saving his credibility because he was stupid enough to paint himself into a diplomatic corner. let it be known that we saw this coming.. he's been looking forward to this for a long time. i reckon things are going to get rather depressing. will try and write again soon

 february 28, 2003